QuickSplint for Diagnosing Parafunction

 Studies have shown that up to 80% of the population that grind their teeth are not aware of their condition.
 Bruxism (clenching or grinding) can occur during the day or night.
 For some patients it is a transitory condition (during periods of stress or use of certain medications) whereas other patients will brux at nighttime without any awareness of the condition.
 Helping your patient understand and manage parafunction can help prevent tooth wear, tooth fracture, TMJ injury or disorder, associated tension headaches, ear aches, and neck pain.

 The Parafunction Risk Ratings (PRR-1, PRR-2, PRR-3, PRR-4) and the Risk-Rating Table work together as a universal grading system that is applied to dental patients on initial diagnostic dental visits and annual recall.
-Now, accurately assessing parafunction has never been easier.
+Accurately assessing parafunction has never been easier.
 We’ve detailed the protocol for you below – and we’ve provided downloadable forms to help.

 - Provide the PRR Patient Hand-out* for the patient to read and self-assess their clenching behavior.
 Review together.